 - A loose part.
 This could be on the front or rear, both should be checked. on some vehicles, even in 2WD the front shaft is spinning passively.
-A good test for loose parts is to set your park brake and/or chock the wheels then scoot underneath your vehicle.
+A good test for loose parts is to set your park brake and/or chock the wheels, put the vehicle in neutral (not running though), then scoot underneath your vehicle.
 Give each drive shaft a good hard shake up and down.
 If you can feel anything moving and/or hear a knocking sound then there is something loose that needs to be replaced or tightened.

 - Something else entirely.
 There are a lot of moving parts on a Jeep or truck and a lot of things that could be making noises and vibrating.
 Many times it is not a single source but a vibration will actually be a combined result of several factors.

 Drive shaft RPMs are often an important thing to know and consider when diagnosing drive shaft vibrations.
 For example, if a shaft is only spinning a few hundred RPMs it is very unlikely that the vibration is a dynamic vibration.
 Also, sometimes people will gear their ring and pinion very low (higher number means "lower" gearing) which will cause their shaft to spin abnormally fast an normal driving speeds.
 The target for highway driving for most vehicles is to have the drive shaft spinning at around 2,500 to 2,800 rpm at 60 mph.
 If it is over 3,000 rpm you might have a situation in which your drive shaft basically thinks it is going 100 mph while the rest of the vehicle is only going 80.
 You can use the calculator below to figure out your drive shaft rpm at different driving speeds.